-While you can always manually map stages between Apollo and Salesforce, you can also make use of automapping to make the job easier.
-If an unmapped stage in Apollo matches an unmapped value in Salesforce, then Apollo can automatically map the two together.
+While you can always manually map stages between Apollo and Salesforce, you can also use automapping to make the job easier.
+If an unmapped stage in Apollo matches an unmapped value in Salesforce, then Apollo automatically maps the two together.
 Additionally, for Salesforce values that don’t have a matching stage in the platform, Apollo will create one for you.

-Please note, Apollo will not overwrite any mappings that you created before running the auto-mapping feature.
+Apollo will not overwrite any mappings you created before running the auto-mapping feature.
 Apollo will only automatically map stages that are not already mapped.

 Automatically Map Stages